 It’s easy to forget the sheer number of threats businesses need to worry about – namely cybersecurity threats.
 And along with those threats, there are a myriad of rules and regulations that many organizations fall under.
 On March 22nd, 2020, the remaining provisions of the New York SHIELD Act went into effect (the sections associated with data breach notifications went live in October of 2019).
 This law dictates the responsibilities organizations have for protecting the personal information data of residents of New York State.

-You may be thinking “our business isn’t based in New York State, so we’re good, right?”
+You may be thinking “our business isn’t in New York State, so we’re good, right?”
 You would be wrong.
 As with GDPR and state data privacy regulations (such as California and Massachusetts), it doesn’t matter where your business is physically located.
 If you have personal information (PI) data for any residents of New York State, you’re required to comply with the NY SHIELD Act.

 The SHIELD Act Security Provisions

 The SHIELD Act isn’t a new law in New York.
 Rather, it is an amendment to existing data breach notification regulations passed in 2005.
-The bulk of the newly amended law is focused on what constitutes PI, defining what an actual “breach” is, and what a business’ requirements to disclose are in the event of a breach.
+The bulk of the newly amended law focuses on what constitutes PI, defining what an actual “breach” is, and what a business’ requirements to disclose are in the event of a breach.